ibmresilient/resilient-community-apps/app_host_files/README.md

 In almost all cases, this file should be left unchanged.
 The `entrypoint.sh` file serves as a means to execute resilient-circuits and monitor changes to the `app.config` file.
 If changes are detected, the container will be killed and restarted by Kubernetes.

+### icons
+Two icons are provided to allow you to use or modify for your application.
+Add this directory to your application so that the `resilient-sdk package` process can bundle them together for display within the Resilient organization.

+* company_logo.png - this icon must be 100x100px and by default displays the IBM Shield.
+It can be replaced to represent your companies' logo.
+* app_logo.png - this icon must be 200x72px and by default displays the IBM Shield.
+It can be replaced to represent a visual representation of our application.
+See the [IBM AppExchange](https://exchange.xforce.ibmcloud.com/hub?br=Resilient) for examples.

 ## resilient-sdk

-Introduced with Resilient 36.2 is [resilient-sdk](https://pypi.org/project/resilient-sdk/).
-This tool is needed to build and package a `.zip` file that AppHost will leverage to install your app.
+Introduced with Resilient v36.2 is [resilient-sdk](https://pypi.org/project/resilient-sdk/).
+This tool is needed to build and package a `.zip` file that App Host will leverage to install your app.
 To do this, install the SDK from PyPi and run `resilient-sdk package -p /path/to/your/app` at the command line.
-The resulting .zip file is placed in the integration's dist/ folder.
+The resulting .zip file is placed in the app's `dist/` folder.
 Import this file into Resilient.
-Your accompanying docker image will need to be placed in a container repository to complete the deployment to AppHost.
+Your accompanying docker image will need to be placed in a container repository to complete the deployment to App Host.

 ## Wrapping Up

-Now that you have created a container image and `.zip` file for your app, you are ready to install it and deploy to your Resilient appliance through the UI using AppHost.
+Now that you have created a container image and `.zip` file for your app, you are ready to install it and deploy to your Resilient organization through the UI using App Host.